Colorado State Capitol Tour Information

 Parking is not available onsite at the Capitol.
 Metered parking and pay lots are located nearby.

-A limited number of parking spaces are available in the Capitol circle for visitors with disabled parking permits.
+A limited number of parking spaces are available first come first serve in the Capitol circle for visitors with disabled parking permits.
 Enter at 14th and Sherman and notify the Colorado State Patrol at the entrance to use these spots.
 Disability placards or license plates are required.

 Nearby Venues and Sights